 According to users, sometimes features such as HDR can interfere with Bayonetta and cause FPS drops to occur.
 To fix the problem, simply find and disable HDR feature and the issues should be resolved.

-In addition to HDR, users are suggesting to disable Steam Overlay feature, so be sure to try that as well.
+In addition to HDR, users are suggesting disabling the Steam Overlay feature, so be sure to try that as well.

 Solution 8 – Install vcredist files and make sure that the game is installed on your system partition